-In examining the response for implementation, the only variable that scored a mean of above 3 was "Implement reforms to improve safety management based on lessons from the past".
+In examining the responsibility for implementation, the only variable that scored a mean of above 3 was "Implement reforms to improve safety management based on lessons from the past".
 There is a plethora of literature on the challenges that developing countries face in implementing safety programmes.
 Inadequate resources are a stumbling block that can wreak havoc on safety programmes.

-Management must supply sufficient resources to enforce safety programmes, including qualified staff, time, money, information, safety work practises, facilities, tools, and machinery.
+Management must supply sufficient resources to enforce safety programmes, including qualified staff, time, money, information, safety work practises, facilities, tools and machinery.
 This also supports the findings of Buniya et al. (2021).

-Risk assessment
+Risk Assessment

-To have a successful safety management system, it is necessary to have a risk management system that involves hazard identification, risk assessment, and risk control.
+To have a successful SMS, it is necessary to have a risk management system that involves hazard identification, risk assessment and risk control.
 Two variables scored a mean score of 3, which was above average.
-These variables are "Effect of safety risk response always checked" and "Effect of safety risk response influences future safety risk assessment and response plan."
+These variables are "Effect of safety risk response always checked" and "Effect of safety risk response influences future safety risk assessment and response plan".
 The remaining variables scored an average mean score below the acceptable threshold.
 This indicates that risk must be taken very seriously for the system to be more effective.
-This, however, collaborates with the findings of Ivan et al. (2020), who conclude that a proper "Risk Management System" (RMS) is one of the most important aspects of construction safety.
-Further, according to Feng and Trinh (2019), contractors will help provide the context for responses to safety issues by strengthening their risk management practices.
-See Figure 6.
+This, however, collaborates with the findings of Ivan et al. (2020), who conclude that a proper "risk management system" is one of the most important aspects of construction safety.
+Further, according to Feng and Trinh (2019), contractors will help provide the context for responses to safety issues by strengthening their risk management practices (as shown in Figure 6).

-Performance measurement
+Performance Measurement

 Response to performance management is no different from implementation.
 Only one variable scored above the mean of 3, with the remaining variable falling below the acceptable threshold.
-This variable, "Measure performance based on lessons from the past to improve safety management."
-Measurement offers the requisite information and intelligence to recognise, guide, and concentrate enhancement.
-High-performing organisations will positively affect the success of their safety management systems by committing to achieving productivity in these main enablers (Seno, 2022).
-This clearly demonstrates how it fared on the radar chart in Figure 7.
+This variable, "Measure performance based on lessons from the past to improve safety management".
+Measurement offers the requisite information and intelligence to recognise, guide and concentrate enhancement.
+High-performing organisations will positively affect the success of their SMSs by committing to achieving productivity in these main enablers (Seno, 2022).
+This demonstrates how it fared on the radar chart in Figure 7.